phatak-dev/blog/_posts/2020-03-18-graal-vm-part-5.md

 {% endhighlight %}

 Here we are using builder pattern of context to pass extra parameter.
-Using **allowAllAccess** method on context, we allow access to host environement.
+Using **allowAllAccess** method on context, we allow access to host environment.

 ## Create a Scala Object